orivej/loopcenter/README.md

 # Loopcenter

+Note: https://github.com/orivej/loopcenter is a fork of http://loopcenter.sourceforge.net/ .
+"I" in the readmes refers to the original author Nick Choly.

 ## What it is

 Loopcenter is a program I wrote basically as a music-practicing tool.
 I didn't want to shell out for a Boss Loop Station guitar pedal, and I figured I could achieve the same functionality pretty easily with a simple program.
 The result was 'Loopcenter'.